Twister...Ride It Out: Scene 3: Main Show

 Inside the main showroom, a message is playing telling guests to get out of the house as television screens show the Channel 5 News report, with a weather anchor issuing a tornado warning.
-Guests are eventually led onto a set resembling a scene in the movie.
-They line up in three separate rows on a tiered observation platform under a corrugated metal roof, overlooking an authentic sound stage outdoor scene featuring a view of the rural Galaxy Drive-in theater and the Rocket Hamburgers diner at dusk as dark clouds roll overhead.
+Guests are eventually led onto a set resembling the Drive-in theater scene from the movie.
+They line up in three separate rows on a tiered observation platform under a corrugated metal roof, overlooking an authentic sound stage outdoor scene featuring a view of the rural Galaxy drive-in theater and the Rocket Hamburgers diner at dusk as dark clouds roll overhead.
 Ambient night sounds and a dog barking from a distance can be heard as music plays from the diner.
 Suddenly, a tree gets struck by lightning, scenes from The People Under the Stairs appear on the drive-in movie screen, sirens sound briefly, strong winds are simulated, and rain falls seemingly from the sky.
 A small light from a flashlight can be seen moving inside the diner, as well as voices from a family within the restaurant screaming to get inside.
 A projected tornado drops from the sky and forms in the background.
 It turns and destroys the drive-in theater.
 Another tornado appears on stage five stories tall and twelve feet wide.
+Sparks of electricity come out from the bottom of a power transformer.
 The glass on the Rocket Hamburgers window shatters and as the sound effect is heard, water spits behind the guests.
-Dorothy, the name given to the weather device in the film, flies by as lightning flashes.
+Dorothy, the name given to the weather device in the film, flies out of the back of a Jeep J10 (a replica of Jo's truck from the movie) as lightning flashes.
+The Jeep itself rolls out of its parking space and hits a fire hydrant, causing water to spray out.
 The Galaxy Drive-in sign rips away and crashes inside Eric's garage, followed by a prop cow flying by guests paying homage to a scene in the film.
 The roof of the observation platform moves as if it will be torn off, being pulled upwards.
-A Dodge Ram parked in front of the garage slides toward gas pumps, hitting one causing gasoline to leak.
+A Dodge Ram (a replica of Bill's truck from the movie) parked in front of the garage slides toward gas pumps, hitting one causing gasoline to leak.
 Sparks from the truck's impact can be seen starting a fire, which merges with the tornado creating a fireball that erupts three stories.
 As the twister dissipates, the roof falls down above guests, and the floor below gives a sudden, short drop giving guests a final scare.
 Bill Paxton thanks everyone for surviving Twister, directing them to exit to their left through the "Aftermath" gift shop.
 As guests leave, the family inside the restaurant can be seen peering out with a flashlight at the destruction outside.